telerik/kendo-ui-core/docs/controls/charts/how-to/external-legend.md

 # Render External Legend

-The example below demonstrates how to use the chart series options to render the legend via HTML outside of the chart.
+The example below demonstrates how to use the chart series options to render the legend through HTML outside the Kendo UI Chart.

 ###### Example